Aspen Group: Revit Is Great For Coordinating; Enscape Is Great For Inspiring

 For the first time, Enscape helps us help the client really understand and experience the project before the design is built.
 In fact, we had a meeting a few weeks ago where we were able to get sign off on 150 decisions in about 3 hours.
 Not only did Enscape save everyone involved enormous stress, time, and money, but we’re confident that the client really understands what the final product will look like.

-To put it another way, Revit is great for coordinating—but Enscape is great at communicating.
+To put it another way, Revit is great for coordinating—but Enscape is great at communicating and inspiring.
 The client and project team need to explore and experience the space before the design is built.
 As far as we’re concerned there’s no other way to do this than Enscape.

 Our mission at Aspen Group is to create space for ministry impact.
 Enscape has become an important part of our overall workflow and a key tool for helping us accomplish this.
 We’re grateful for this incredible technology.